HL7/fhir-shorthand/input/pagecontent/sushi.md

 `$ sushi .`

 The resulting resources are found in in _/build/input/resources_.
-The subdirectory _/input/resources_ is used because that is the location that the FHIR publisher expects to find the artifacts when the publishing the IG, if the IG publisher is run from the _/build_ directory.
+The subdirectory _/input/resources_ is automatically created because that is the location that the FHIR publisher expects to find the artifacts when the publishing the IG, if the IG publisher is run from the _/build_ directory.

 #### Error Messages